Medieval Engineers: Cultural references

+Awards

+Medieval Engineers won the Czech Game of the Year Technical Contribution Award in 2014.

 Controversies

-Medieval Engineers release from Early Access
+Medieval Engineers release from Early Access and abandonment

-On March 17, 2020, Keen announced that Medieval Engineers would leave the Early Access stage, even though the game had no major updates since February 2019, and with only an update to fix major bugs and stabilization on release date.
-This caused an uproar in the Medieval Engineers community, making players turn to review bombing the game on Steam.
-The game has never seen a worse month than March, with 85 percent of the reviews being negative, only to see a slight improvement in April (76 percent negative reviews).
-As of January 15, 43 percent of Steam reviews are negative.
+In a blog post on March 17, 2020, Keen Software House's CEO announced the company had been restructured consolidating all their developers to focus exclusively on Space Engineers, Medieval Engineers had reached end of life, and the game would leave Early Access.
+Along with the official release from Early Access, Medieval Engineers would be updated to 0.7.2 incorporating a few bug fixes and stability improvements.
+This caused an uproar in the Medieval Engineers community, evoking players to review bomb the game on Steam.
+The game has never seen a worse month than March 2020, with 85 percent of the reviews being negative, only to see a slight improvement in April (76 percent negative reviews).
+As of January 15, 2021, 43 percent of Steam reviews are negative.